fausstoo/Covid_SQL_Project/README.md

 --order by 3,4
 --where continent is not null

---SELECTING DATA THAT I GOING TO USE: \
+--SELECTING DATA THAT I GOING TO USE: n\

 select location, date, total_cases, new_cases, total_deaths, population
 from Covid_Database_Project..covid_data_deaths
 where continent is not null
 order by 1, 2

--- Looking for total_cases VS total_deaths \
+-- Looking for total_cases VS total_deaths n\
 select location, date, total_cases, total_deaths, round((total_deaths/total_cases)*100, 2) as death_percentage
 from Covid_Database_Project..covid_data_deaths
 where continent is not null
 order by 1, 2

--- United State Death Rate: \
+-- United State Death Rate: n\
 select location, date, total_cases, total_deaths, round((total_deaths/total_cases)*100, 2) as death_percentage
 from Covid_Database_Project..covid_data_deaths
 where location like '%%states%%' and continent is not null order by location desc

--- Total_cases VS population (Infection Rate) \
+-- Total_cases VS population (Infection Rate) n\
 select location, date, population, total_cases, round((total_cases/population)*100, 2) as infection_rate
 from Covid_Database_Project..covid_data_deaths
 where continent is not null
 order by infection_rate desc

--- Total_cases VS population (Infection Rate) in the United States \
+-- Total_cases VS population (Infection Rate) in the United States n\
 select location, date, population, total_cases, round((total_cases/population)*100, 2) as infection_rate
 from Covid_Database_Project..covid_data_deaths
 where location like '%%states%%' and continent is not null order by infection_rate desc

--- Countries with higher infection_rate compared with population (Argentina en el puesto 17) \
+-- Countries with higher infection_rate compared with population (Argentina en el puesto 17) n\

 select location, population, max(total_cases) as highest_infection_count, max(round((total_cases/population)*100, 2)) as percent_population_infected
 from Covid_Database_Project..covid_data_deaths